When it comes to creating a strong marketing strategy for your business, understanding your customers is the name of the game.

 Let’s take a closer look at how letting my customers know about a store-wide flash sale would help me meet the needs outlined above:

-When done correctly, flash sales instill a sense of urgency, encouraging more customers to head straight to my store to catch the deal while it’s hot.
+When done correctly, flash sales instil a sense of urgency, encouraging more customers to head straight to my store to catch the deal while it’s hot.

 Keep in mind that I’m sticking to my crowdsourced mentality here, and am using this method on a day where I would generally see low traffic on my store.
 As soon as my subscribers see the unmissable deal I’m offering them, my site traffic will start to rise.